David Horne

 SCC v B v L [2016] – Represented the child in a 5-day finding-of-fact hearing involving allegations of serious sexual abuse perpetrated by the father against his own daughter.
 Significant findings were made following the hearing.

-David mostly works under the Legal Aid scheme, but also does fixed-fee work.
-This will depend on the type of work you request.
+David mostly works on a fixed-fee basis for the main hearing, with a daily refresher rate for any subsequent date of hearing, although this depends on the type of work you request.
 If you’d like a quotation for his legal services in a particular matter, please contact our clerk using the details below and we’ll be very happy to help.
 Please also refer to Bank House Chambers’ standard terms & conditions.

 What might influence the timescales of the services David offers?

-Despite our best intentions, we can’t always control timescales or the amount of time we spend on a case.
-These can be affected by factors such as urgency; complexity; your own (or your client’s) availability; David’s availability and that of any third parties; the volume of documents David needs to review or must request; and the court’s availability.
+David would normally expect to arrange a preliminary conference with your client within 7 days of first contact from you.
+After that, despite our best intentions, we can’t always control timescales or the amount of time we spend on a case.
+These can be affected by factors such as urgency; complexity; your own (or your client’s) availability; David’s availability and that of any third parties; the volume of documents he needs to review or must request; and the court’s availability.

 Can you have confidence in David’s work?